5 Ways to HIDE Online – Cybersecurity Starts HERE

 User data travels all over the world and can get into many hands before it reaches its intended destination.
 The risk of having private information collected and taken by hackers or nefarious parties is high.
 It’s common for individuals’ information to be hacked, then sold on the dark web.

 These days, information is a hot commodity.
-It’s used to profit, to censor and even surveil citizens.
+It’s used to profit, censor, and even surveil citizens.
 The more data protection that can be put in place, the better.

 Tips for Becoming Anonymous Online